So, I come home and my wife says the dreaded words, “Wait until you hear what your daughter did today.”

 And it wasn’t in that excited tone, like, Wow, she did something great, and you can’t wait to hear about it.
 It was in that somber, head-shaking, unbelieving tone.
 I think it’s safe to say nothing good ever follows that sentence when spoken in that tone.

-It turns out my barely thirteen-year-old came upstairs wearing a nose ring.
-Not the cute little ones on the side.
-The kind worn by Ferdinand the Bull.
-It appears my daughter and I were going to be having a chat.
-Needless to say, my knee-jerk reaction was not terribly positive.
+It appeared my daughter and I were going to be having a chat.
+Needless to say, my knee-jerk reaction to my 13-year-old’s nose piercing was not terribly positive.
 But I caught myself and decided it would probably be wise to give my response some serious consideration before confronting my daughter.

 I must have spent a good half-hour in that bedroom thinking things through.
 I even went so far as practicing what I was going to say.
 After I felt confident in my approach, I made the trek to the basement where I found my daughter watching YouTube, because, evidently, teens no longer watch TV, only YouTube.